-I was in Tokyo a couple of weeks back, talking to people about the latest Microsoft Security Intelligence Report.
-According to the report, Japan continues to have one of the lowest malware infection rates in the world, as seen in Figure 1.
-The Microsoft Malicious Software Removal Tool (MSRT) found just 0.7 systems infected with malware for every 1,000 systems scanned in the fourth quarter of 2012.
-The worldwide average was 6.0 during the same period.
+According to the recently released Microsoft Security Intelligence Report volume 14, Hong Kong continues to enjoy one of the lowest malware infection rates in the world.
+Figure 1 illustrates how Hong Kong’s infection rate has trended from the third quarter of 2011 (3Q11) to the fourth quarter of 2012 (4Q12).
+The Microsoft Malicious Software Removal Tool (MSRT) found 2.2 systems infected with malware for every 1,000 systems scanned in the fourth quarter of 2012 while the worldwide average was 6.0 during the same period.
 Read more

 In the first part of this series on the threat landscape in the European Union (EU) I examined threats found in the location with the highest malware infection rate, Romania.
 In the second part of the series I discussed malicious websites that are hosted in the EU.
 In this final article in the series I will look at the EU member states that have the lowest malware infection rates and share insights that other, more infected locations, might use to improve.
 The analysis in all three of these articles leverages data from the recently released Microsoft Security Intelligence Report volume 14 (SIRv14) and previous volumes and focuses on the fourth quarter of 2012 (4Q12).